yyy24601/Continual-Learning-Survey/README.md

 # Awesome-Continual-Learning-Papers

 This is the temporary paper list of our paper ''_A Systematic Literature Review on Continual Learning_''.
-We will continue to add useful resources to this repo.
+This repository will provide all paper links and released code links to help researchers interested in this area and continue to add useful resources to this repo.
 The 'cites/year' values were calculated based on citation data available up to March 19, 2024.
-We will continue to update resources in this repo.
+We will continue to update data in this repo.

 | NO. |                       Title                      | Venue  | Year | Code | cites/year |
 |-----|:------------------------------------------------------------------------------------------------------------------------------------:|:--------:|:----:|------|------------|